-Applicants may defer their start date up to a maximum of one (1) year from the date on their original offer letter.
+Applicants may defer their commencement date up to a maximum of one (1) year from the issuance date on their initial offer letter.
 Applicants may defer more than once provided each deferral does not exceed this time frame.
-There is no fee to defer.

 Applicants who do not commence as students within this time frame will have let their offer for admission expire.
 They will be required to submit a new application and will be subject to pay any and all associated fees.
 The University does not guarantee admission will be approved to any applicant who is required to submit a new application.